Request Data

 PI: Toikumo, S.

-This research project aims to use the externalizing GWAS summary statistics to explore the potential causal relationship between Tobacco Use Disorder (TUD) and externalizing traits.
+Project: This research project aims to use the externalizing GWAS summary statistics to explore the potential causal relationship between Tobacco Use Disorder (TUD) and externalizing traits.
 The PI previously performed a genome-wide association study of TUD across five major biobanks using the TUD phecode (318) and identified tobacco-related loci with some novel loci.

 PI: Tropf, F.